zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 to choose the best options for certificates type and properties according to your Zowe deployment plan:

 1. Do you plan to use existing certificates?
-   1. Yes, I already have certificates for my server/s - [certificates configuration scenario 4](certificate-configuration-scenarios#scenario-4-use-a-zos-keyring-based-keystore-and-connect-to-an-existing-certificate)
+   1. Yes, I already have certificates for my server/s - [certificates configuration scenario 4](./certificate-configuration-scenarios#scenario-4-use-a-zos-keyring-based-keystore-and-connect-to-an-existing-certificate)
-   2. No, I don't have certificates for my server/s -  [certificates configuration scenario 1](certificate-configuration-scenarios#scenario-1-use-a-file-based-pkcs12-keystore-with-zowe-generated-certificates) and [certificates configuration scenario 3](certificate-configuration-scenarios#scenario-3-use-a-zos-keyring-with-zowe-generated-certificates), and potentially [certificates configuration scenario 5](#scenario-5-use-a-zos-keyring-based-keystore-and-import-a-certificate-stored-in-a-data-set)
+   2. No, I don't have certificates for my server/s -  [certificates configuration scenario 1](./certificate-configuration-scenarios#scenario-1-use-a-file-based-pkcs12-keystore-with-zowe-generated-certificates), [certificates configuration scenario 3](certificate-configuration-scenarios#scenario-3-use-a-zos-keyring-based-keystore-with-zowe-generated-certificates), and potentially [certificates configuration scenario 5](certificate-configuration-scenarios#scenario-5-use-a-zos-keyring-based-keystore-and-import-a-certificate-stored-in-a-data-set)

 2. Are your certificates self-signed?
-   1. Yes, my existing certificates are self-signed - [certificates configuration scenario 1](certificate-configuration-scenarios#scenario-1-use-a-file-based-pkcs12-keystore-with-zowe-generated-certificates) and [certificates configuration scenario 3](certificate-configuration-scenarios#scenario-3-use-a-zos-keyring-with-zowe-generated-certificates)
+   1. Yes, my existing certificates are self-signed - [certificates configuration scenario 1](certificate-configuration-scenarios#scenario-1-use-a-file-based-pkcs12-keystore-with-zowe-generated-certificates) and [certificates configuration scenario 3](certificate-configuration-scenarios#scenario-3-use-a-zos-keyring-based-keystore-with-zowe-generated-certificates)
-   2. No, my existing certificates are signed by trusted CA - [certificates configuration scenario2](certificate-configuration-scenarios#scenario-2-use-a-file-based-pkcs12-keystore-and-import-a-certificate-generated-by-another-ca), [certificates configuration scenario 4](certificate-configuration-scenarios#scenario-4-use-a-zos-keyring-based-keystore-and-connect-to-an-existing-certificate) and potentially [certificates configuration scenario 5](#scenario-5-use-a-zos-keyring-based-keystore-and-import-a-certificate-stored-in-a-data-set)
+   2. No, my existing certificates are signed by trusted CA - [certificates configuration scenario2](certificate-configuration-scenarios#scenario-2-use-a-file-based-pkcs12-keystore-and-import-a-certificate-generated-by-another-ca), [certificates configuration scenario 4](certificate-configuration-scenarios#scenario-4-use-a-zos-keyring-based-keystore-and-connect-to-an-existing-certificate) and potentially [certificates configuration scenario 5](certificate-configuration-scenarios#scenario-5-use-a-zos-keyring-based-keystore-and-import-a-certificate-stored-in-a-data-set)

 3. What is your target environment?
-   1. Production - Live production systems open for access from the internet/VPN  - [certificates configuration scenario2](certificate-configuration-scenarios#scenario-2-use-a-pkcs12-keystore-and-import-a-certificate-generated-by-another-ca), [certificates configuration scenario 4](certificate-configuration-scenarios#scenario-4-use-a-zos-keyring-based-keystore-and-connect-to-an-existing-certificate), and potentially [certificates configuration scenario 5](#scenario-5-use-a-zos-keyring-based-keystore-and-import-a-certificate-stored-in-a-data-set)
+   1. Production - Live production systems open for access from the internet/VPN  - [certificates configuration scenario2](certificate-configuration-scenarios#scenario-2-use-a-file-based-pkcs12-keystore-and-import-a-certificate-generated-by-another-ca), [certificates configuration scenario 4](certificate-configuration-scenarios#scenario-4-use-a-zos-keyring-based-keystore-and-connect-to-an-existing-certificate), and potentially [certificates configuration scenario 5](certificate-configuration-scenarios#scenario-5-use-a-zos-keyring-based-keystore-and-import-a-certificate-stored-in-a-data-set)
-   2. Test/Dev/Private (Learning, Experimenting) -  [certificates configuration scenario 1](certificate-configuration-scenarios#scenario-1-use-a-pkcs12-keystore-with-zowe-generated-certificates) and [certificates configuration scenario 3](certificate-configuration-scenarios#scenario-3-use-a-zos-keyring-with-zowe-generated-certificates)
+   2. Test/Dev/Private (Learning, Experimenting) -  [certificates configuration scenario 1](certificate-configuration-scenarios#scenario-1-use-a-file-based-pkcs12-keystore-with-zowe-generated-certificates) and [certificates configuration scenario 3](certificate-configuration-scenarios#scenario-3-use-a-zos-keyring-based-keystore-with-zowe-generated-certificates)

 4. Do you intend to use your certificates for server, for client, or for both?
    1. Server only (your service only accepts calls from TLS-secured clients).